Gratuitous Possession – Owner can Reclaim Even Without Knowledge of the Other

 Jojy George Koduvath

 Gratuitous Possession – Owner can Reclaim Even Without Knowledge of the Other: In Anima Mallick v.
-Ajoy Kumar Roy, (2000) 4 SCC 119, our Apex Court held that where the sister gave possession as gratuitous to her brother, the sister could reclaim such possession even without knowledge of the brother; and that ‘no one acquires title to the property if he or she was allowed to stay in the premises gratuitously.
+Ajoy Kumar Roy (B.N.
+Kirpal and S.S.M.
+Quadri, JJ.), 2000-4 SCC 119, our Apex Court held that where the sister gave possession as gratuitous to her brother, the sister could reclaim such possession even without knowledge of the brother; and that ‘no one acquires title to the property if he or she was allowed to stay in the premises gratuitously.
 Even by long possession of years or decades such person would not acquire any right or interest in the said property.
+It is held in this decision as under:

 • (Relied on in Maria Margadia Sequeria v.
 Erasmo Jack De Sequeria 2012 (5) SCC 370, Indore Development Authority v.
 Manoharlal, (2020) 8 SCC 129; AIR 2020 SC 1496.)